ChrisWeldon/CSGOLabeled_Database_Builder/README.md

 `clutch_1v4_w` | int(11) | Total wins alone agains 4 players
 `clutch_1v5_w` | int(11) | Total wins alone agains 5 players
 `clutch_1v1_l` | int(11) | Total losses alone agains 1 players

+## Data Collection

+All the data collection was written in Python with BeautifulSoup4 and Mysql-connector.
+Had I been smart, I would have used Django and used their models and admin library but I'm not so I didn't.

+There are 3 main Modules :
+ - DatabaseInterface.py: The class solely interacts with MySQL server sitting on beybladematch.com.
+It is responsible from the addition and deletion of data points, as well as reading data.
+ - Scraper.py: Which is does all the data scraping off of HLTV.org.
+ - Logger.py: Which is a custom logger class that prints things all fancy like as well as writes to readable .log files for debugging.

+There are two processes:
+ - load_upcoming.py: Which is responsible for finding all the matches that happen soon, scraping the Features, and saving them into a mysql database
+ - load_results.py: Which is responsible for getting the labels and updating the database after a match has finished.

+ Wrap those two main process up in a systemd service and bob's your uncle.

+## Error Handling

+huge part of this is making sure that the database is always collecting data.
+To do that I need to meticulously error handling and mitigate any process breaking bug.

+The first thing was writing a nice Logger.py class and hosting all the log files on a webpage http://csgo.chriswevans.com so I can always tap in and see whats going on with the services.

+The next thing was wrapping unanticipated errors with more generic custom errors as they bubble up.
+For example: If for some reason the data for a player cannot be scraped, then it must be handled at the match collection level where the datapoint can be completely purged.
+The main processes are only designed to handle anticipated errors like PlayerDataUnscrapableException.
+If this exception happens then we know exactly what to do, purge the data and try again in 20 minutes when more info may come to light on the datasource.

+I can never anticipate every error, but I can make sure that it handled in a wrapper class and log the error to be fixed later.